oxnr/awesome-bigdata/README.md

 * [Skizze](https://github.com/skizzehq/skizze) - sketch data store to deal with all problems around counting and sketching using probabilistic data-structures.
 * [StreamSets Data Collector](https://github.com/streamsets/datacollector) - continuous big data ingest infrastructure with a simple to use IDE.
 * [Yahoo Pulsar](https://github.com/yahoo/pulsar) - a distributed pub-sub messaging platform with a very flexible messaging model and an intuitive client API.
+* [Alooma](https://www.alooma.com/integrations/mysql) - data pipeline as a service enabling moving data sources such as MySQL into data warehouses.

 ## Service Programming